mikkel32/LockOn/README.md

 The `--extras` flag installs additional features listed in `requirements-optional.txt`.

+Network monitoring relies on the `psutil` package.
+If it isn't available, Lock On uses a simplified built-in stub so the monitor can still run, albeit with reduced information.

 For full malware detection capabilities you also need the `yara-python` package which is included in `requirements.txt`.
 If you installed dependencies manually make sure to run: